Crock Pot Blueberry Cobbler

 Instructions

-- Sprinkle blueberries over the top of the cobbler mix in the crock pot liner.
+• Sprinkle prepared blueberries over the top of the cobbler mix in the crock pot liner.
 Evenly distribute them so you will not have to stir them.
-Sprinkle ¼ cup of sugar over the top.
+Sprinkle 1/4 cup of sugar over the top.